RELEASE RAW EMOTIONS ON NEW SINGLE:

 * * * * *

-Releasing their debut: ‘States of Decay’ to acclaim in 2016, The Mono LPs are now readying its long awaited follow-up, ‘Shuffle/Play’, for release on Fretsore Records later in 2021.
+Releasing their debut: ‘States of Decay’ to acclaim in 2016, The Mono LPs released its long-awaited follow-up, ‘Shuffle/Play’ in 2021.